jwseph/Quizlet/README.md

 # Quizlet
-Random Quizlet-related programs that I have made.
+Random language-related programs that I made.
 Languages are mostly Japanese and Chinese.

+romaji.py contains romaji_to_hiragana and hiragana_to_romaji functions that might be of use

 **Dependencies:** `requests` `BeautifulSoup4` `pyperclip`